johnnymugs/self-talk/one/01_slide.md

 # For an object to have a distinct message protocol, a separate class must be created for it.

   (Borning, continued)

+TODO: talk about Eigenclass
+TODO: talk for real about the issue of Singletons

 !SLIDE
 # Enter the 90s and Self